worldaffairsconference/donna/README.md

 npm start
 ```

-Change `XXXX` to your desired port.
-If you do not set a port the server will default to 3000

 When it asks for your Firebase API Key, paste that in.
 You'll need access to a valid Firebase Plan to run a local instance of this server.

 The server will output to `http://127.0.0.1` on the port that you set.